UBS $2 billion rogue trade suspect held in London

 UBS's news caused disbelief among market operators.

-The last similar case was when Jerome Kerviel, then a trader at Societe Generale, racked up a $6.7 billion loss in unauthorised deals revealed in 2008.
+The last similar case was when Jerome Kerviel, then a trader at Societe Generale (SOGN.PA), racked up a $6.7 billion loss in unauthorised deals revealed in 2008.
 Kerviel was sentenced to three years in prison in October 2010.

-Both Kerviel and Adoboli were the same age when the scandal broke and both worked with so-called Delta 1 products, derivatives which closely track the underlying securities and give the holder an easy way to gain exposure to several asset classes.
-Examples include equity swaps, forwards, futures and exchange-traded funds.

 "It is amazing that this is still possible," said ZKB trading analyst Claude Zehnder.
 "They obviously have a problem with risk management.
 Even when the amount isn't so high, it is once more a loss of confidence that casts UBS in a poor light."

+"With this they are losing a lot of credit that they had regained with effort," he added.

-Switzerland's financial markets regulator FINMA said it had been informed of the case and was in close contact with UBS, while a regulatory source said Britain's Financial Services Authority was in close contact with Swiss authorities.
+Switzerland's financial markets regulator FINMA said it had been informed of the case and was in close contact with UBS.

 HEADS TO ROLL?